dotnet/designs/accepted/2023/feature-switch-attributes.md

 ## Feature guard attribute

 In order to treat a property as a guard for a feature that has a `Requires` attribute, there must be a semantic tie between the guard property and the attribute.
-ILLink and ILCompiler don't have this requirement because they run on apps, not libraries, so the desired warning behavior just falls out, thanks to branch elimination and the fact that `IsDynamicCodeSupported` is set to false from MSBuild.
+ILLink and ILCompiler don't have this requirement because they run on apps, not libraries, so the desired warning behavior just falls out, thanks to substitution XML, branch elimination and the fact that `IsDynamicCodeSupported` is set to false from MSBuild.

 We could allow placing `FeatureGuardAttribute` on the property to indicate that it should act as a guard for a particular feature.
 The intention with any of these approaches is for the guard to prevent analyzer warnings: